-One of the funniest truths I've learned to accept the past couple of years, covering weird, amazing travel topics here at About.com, is that some of the strangest places in the world are right down the road from some of the most quotidian.
+One of the funniest truths about travel is that some of the strangest places in the world are right down the road from some of the most quotidian.

 Case in point: Wat Phra Dhammakaya, the world's largest temple, is so close to Bangkok's Don Mueang Airport that you can see it when your plane is taking off or landing.
 The only problem?
 You might not realize it's a temple.